Toyota Celica

 The Toyota Celica (/ˈsɛlᵻkə/ or /sɛˈliːkə/) (トヨタ・セリカ, Toyota Serika) is an automobile produced by Toyota from 1970 until 2006.
 The Celica name derives from the Latin word coelica meaning heavenly or celestial.
-In Japan, the Celica was exclusive to the Toyota Corolla Store dealer chain.

-Produced across seven generations, the Celica was powered by various four-cylinder engines, and bodystyles included convertibles, liftbacks, coupés and notchback coupés.
+In Japan, the Celica was exclusive to Toyota Corolla Store dealer chain.
+Produced across seven generations, the Celica was powered by various four-cylinder engines, and body styles included convertibles, liftbacks, and notchback coupé.

-In 1973, Toyota coined the term liftback to describe the Celica fastback hatchback, and used the name Liftback GT for the North American market.

-Like the Ford Mustang, the Celica concept was to create a sports car by attaching a coupe body to the chassis and mechanicals from a high volume sedan, in this case the Toyota Carina.
-However, some journalists thought it was based on the Corona due to some shared mechanical parts.
+In 1973, Toyota coined the term liftback to describe the Celica fastback hatchback, and the GT Liftback would be introduced for the 1976 model year in North America.
+Like the Ford Mustang, the Celica concept was to attach a coupe body to the chassis and mechanicals from a high volume sedan, in this case the Toyota Carina.

 The first three generations of North American market Celicas were powered by variants of Toyota's R series engine.
-In August 1985, the car's drive layout was changed from rear-wheel drive to front-wheel drive, and all-wheel drive turbocharged models were offered from 1986 to 1999.
+In August 1985, the car's drive layout was changed from rear-wheel drive to front-wheel drive, and all-wheel drive turbocharged models were manufactured from October 1986 to June 1999.
 Variable valve timing came in certain Japanese models starting from December 1997 and became standard in all models from the 2000 model year.
-In 1986, the six-cylinder Celica Supra variant was spun off as a separate model, becoming simply the Supra.
-Lightly altered versions of the Celica were also sold through as the Corona Coupé through the Toyopet dealer network in the 1980s and as the Toyota Curren through the Vista network in the 1990s.
+In 1978, a restyled six-cylinder variant was introduced as the Celica Supra (Celica XX in Japan); it would be spun off in 1986 as a separate model, becoming simply the Supra.
+Lightly altered versions of the Celica were also sold through as the Corona Coupé through the Toyopet dealer network from 1985 to 1989, and as the Toyota Curren through the Vista network from 1994 to 1998.

-The Toyota Celica Liftback GT won Motor Trend Car of the Year (Imported Vehicle) in 1976.

-First generation (A20, A30; 1970–1977)
+First generation (A20, A30; 1970)

 Displayed at the October 1970 Tokyo Motor Show together with the Toyota Carina and marketed from December of the same year, the Celica was a two-door hardtop coupé that emphasized styling and driving enjoyment.
 Based on a platform shared with the Carina sedan which is one size above the Toyota Corolla, and a shared size with the Toyota Corona, according to Automobile Magazine, the Celica was based on the Corona platform.

-This car was aimed at the North American market and was Toyota's response to the 1964½ Ford Mustang (Pony car) which also was a standard sedan (Ford Falcon) with stylized 2+2 bodywork.
+This car was aimed at the North American market and was Toyota's response to the 1964½ Ford Mustang (Pony car) which also was based on the standard sedan with stylized 2+2 bodywork.

 In Japan where different dealer chains handle different models the Celica was exclusive to Toyota Corolla Store Japanese dealerships.
 The Celica filled a market position previously held by the 1965–1969 Toyota Sports 800, when Toyota Corolla Store locations were previously known as Toyota Public Store then renamed in 1966 as Toyota Corolla Store.

-The initial trim levels offered were ET (1.4L 4-speed), LT, ST (1.6L 5-speed) and GT (1.6L 5-speed) with GTV added in 1972.
-For export markets the Celica was available in three different levels of trim; LT, ST, GT.
+The initial trim levels offered were ET (1.4L 4-speed), LT, ST (1.6L 4-speed, 5-speed manual, or 3-speed automatic) and GT (1.6L 5-speed) with GTV added in 1972.
+For export markets the Celica was available in three different trim levels; the LT, ST and GT.